feathersjs/docs/frameworks/angular2.md

 We'll be setting up the basic service structure for an application that uses `feathers-socketio` but you should find this structure is flexible enough to accommodate other setups.

-> Note: If you're interested in learning about how to use RxJS Observables with Angular2 with Feathers, check out [this blog post](https://berndsgn.ch/angular2-and-feathersjs/).
+> Note: Angular2 is heavily Observable-based, so using [feathers-reactive](https://github.com/feathersjs/feathers-reactive) will make your life way easier.
+Also check out [this blog post](https://berndsgn.ch/angular2-and-feathersjs/) to gain an insight into what `feathers-reactive` does behind the scenes.

 ## Using TypeScript